Healthy Homes Assessment Stokes Valley

 What We Do

-We value your money We conduct comprehensive inspections so you won’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning the house.
+We take your investment seriously and conduct comprehensive examinations to make sure that you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing the house.

-We are specialised in a range of services to ensure you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other solutions.
+We specialise in a range of services to make sure that you are completely updated on the condition of any property that you might be looking to purchase or sell as well as additional services.

-Our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into the report, you are able to actually see any issues that could be found.
-Because of our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to inspecting your property as well as the latest technology in software which includes digital photos in the report, you are able to actually see any issues that may be discovered.
+Because of our detailed reporting it’s no wonder we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports